Spagheems/CSE4410/README.md

 #Assets pulled from Unity Store

 -Objective-
 survive as long as possible.
-(Temporarily 5 enemies)

 #Files organized via branches
 #Built with Unity Version 2022.3.57f1